EmekaU/CardGame/README.md

 # [CardGame](https://github.com/EmekaU/CardGame)
 ---
-## Build Instructions for yardi-soccer-league program
+## Build Instructions for CardGame

 1. Go to the `CardGame/` directory via the command line
 2. Ensure maven is installed